-During the practice step for the word list exercises, the student practices reading the words multiple times until s/he can reach the goal of 60 words correct per minute with three or fewer errors.
-If the student is unable to figure out some of the words, s/he should listen to the lesson and read along with the audio recording of the word list for that exercise again.
+During the practice step for the word list exercises, the student practices reading the words multiple times until s/he can reach the goal of 50 words correct per minute with three or fewer errors.
+If the student is unable to figure out some of the words, s/he should return to step 4 and read along with the audio recording of the word list for that exercise again.